July 1-10th 2024 (camping tour)

 Eastern Serbia is sparsely inhabited, which doesn’t mean that you won’t have an immersive cultural experience, meeting the local people in the mountains, with their ever friendly, hospitable smiles, having a chance to taste home made goat, sheep and cow cheese, and drink the fresh milk from the animals grazing all around you.

-This tour descends from a tradition layed out by our Eastern and South Serbian Nomad’s Adventures, trying to extract the best out of them, and to bring your experience of this magical mountainous area even one step further.
+This tour is a product of many years of development and perfectioning, derived from previous tours which partially covered this area.
 That is why we will not try to explain to you in detail what you will do day after day – because every day will be a new adventure, a chance to unveil and enjoy something new.
 Until we get to the end, concluding your perfect overlanding story of the Balkans.

-For the late season hotel tour, accomodation on half-board basis (two meals) will be provided in small, comfortable, out of the way mountain hotels (self-payment, more details on request).
+For the late season hotel tours (indian summer), accomodation on half board basis (two meals) will be provided in small, comfortable, out of the way mountain hotels.

 Equipment of your vehicle for the Secret Carpathians tours should include